 This PowerPoint presentation reviews the topic for the lesson and shows how the Five Habits of Historical Thinking can be applied to a clearer understanding of it.
-At two points, the presentation calls for a pause and students are prompted to discuss some aspects of their prior knowledge of the topic.
-It is suggested that you use this PowerPoint presentation after assigning the introductory essay, but you may prefer to reverse this order.
+At two points, the presentation calls for a pause and prompts students to discuss some aspects of their prior knowledge of the topic.
+The proposed sequences suggest using this PowerPoint presentation after assigning the introductory essay, but you may prefer to reverse this order.